Roberto Marrero: Arrest and detention

 El Tiempo said that, because of his closeness to both Guaidó and López, there was concern for Marrero's life; opposition politician Fernando Albán Salazar died after being detained by SEBIN in what his party says was a result of torture, while officials labeled it a suicide.
 Opposition lawmakers were concerned he would be given psychotropic substances to induce false testimony.

 By noon on 22 March, there had been no contact with Marrero, and lawmakers who went to El Helicoide were denied access.
 In the evening of 22 March, attorneys were able to see Marrero and Paez when they were taken to court for a hearing; they both appeared well "psychically and physically".

+Manuel Cristopher Figuera, former director of the Bolivarian National Intelligence Service (SEBIN) who defected to the US after the failed 2019 Venezuelan uprising, told the Associated Press in July 2019 that, before focusing on Marrero, Maduro had targeted Guaidó's mother; Figuera says that because Guaidó's mother had cancer, they opted instead to accuse Maduro.
+Figuera said that Maduro told him, "Plant some weapons on him.
+Do what you have to do"; "And that's what we did", said Figuera.

 Charges

 Jorge Rodríguez, Maduro's Communications Minister, alleged on state television that "Marrero was the ringleader of a plot to bring hitmen from Central America to Venezuela to carry out assassinations".
 Rodríguez alleged that Leopoldo López was the head of the "terrorist organization" that included Marrero, Vergara and Freddy Guevara, Carlos Vecchio, Freddy Superlano and two other unnamed persons.
 As evidence, he offered screen shots from Marrero's cell phone, which Rodríguez claims show that Marrero was arranging payment for these hitmen.
 Maduro alleged that phone conversations about attempts to assassinate him had been recorded; the opposition denies these allegations.

 Several days later, attorney Juan Planchart Márquez, Guaidó's cousin, was arrested and was being held at SEBIN headquarters; Rodríguez claimed Planchart was the "financial operator" of the network that allegedly plotted to assassinate Maduro.

 On 28 March, a judge ruled that Marrero would remain in prison while evidence is gathered; the prosecutor has 45 days to present evidence.
 He was charged with "conspiracy, money laundering, association to commit a crime and concealment of weapons and explosives".

 Marrero's brother said Marrero would be held at El Helicoide.
 Páez was released on the condition that he is prohibited from leaving the country and must present regularly before the court.
 Planchart was also to remain in prison.